 Now check that the strings are running parallel to the neck with equal space between the sting and the edge of the fretboard, as in the following images.

-\note this clamp has soft jaws in place, if yours doesn't have them use a piece of cardboard or soft foam to protect the frets and neck.
+note this clamp has soft jaws in place, if yours doesn't have them use a piece of cardboard, soft foam or wood (with fret grooves cut) to protect the frets and neck.